KeerthiSaiPG/TaxEase.Ai/README.md

   - [Node.js](https://nodejs.org/) with Express.js for RESTful API development.
   - **AI Modules:** Python (using libraries such as TensorFlow, PyTorch, or scikit-learn) for implementing machine learning models.
 - **Frontend:**
-  - [React](https://reactjs.org/) (or Angular/Vue) for a responsive and dynamic user interface.
+  - [React](https://reactjs.org/) for a responsive and dynamic user interface.
   - CSS frameworks like [Bootstrap](https://getbootstrap.com/) or [Tailwind CSS](https://tailwindcss.com/) for styling.
-- **Database:**
-  - PostgreSQL or MongoDB for robust data storage.
-- **DevOps & Deployment:**
+- **Deployment:**
-  - Docker for containerized deployment.
+  - Used Vercel and Streamlit for containerized deployment.
-  - CI/CD pipelines (GitHub Actions, Jenkins, etc.) for automated testing and deployment.
+  - Utilized GitHub for version control and collaboration.
 - **Additional Tools:**
   - OCR Integration for document processing.
-  - JWT for authentication and secure data access.

 ## Installation and Setup